netguru/mobile-security-checklist/Checklists/how_to_contribute.md

 Find a requirement that will benefit mobile applications in terms of security and justify usage of it.
 It is important that we can understand why such a requirement is beneficial for projects.
-You can provide links with detailed explanation, owasp tutorials, blogs or just show how it can be used against app.
+You can provide links with detailed explanation, OWASP tutorials, blogs or just show how it can be used against an app.

 # 2. Create an issue